-Mental health support is now available to Derbyshire residents of all ages through a new mental health support line.
+Mental health support is now available to Derbyshire residents of all ages through a new mental health helpline and support service.

 Call 0800 028 0077 - this is a freephone number and calls from landlines or mobiles should be free.
 The support line is open 24 hours a day, seven days a week.